sergey-rubtsov/recipes/README.md

 ## How to run with local DB

-Import project as Gradle project.
+Import project as Gradle project.\
-This profile is default for local environment.
+This profile is default for local environment.\
-To run application with local in-memory H2 DB using IDE the **"local"** profile must be explicitly set as environment For tests, the application can be run using a local in-memory H2 DB as datasource:
+To run application with local in-memory H2 DB using IDE the **"local"** profile must be explicitly set as environment.\
+For tests, the application can be run using a local in-memory H2 DB as datasource:

 ```bash
 ./gradlew bootRun --args='--spring.profiles.active=local'
 ```

-For production the Postgres DB is required.
+For production the Postgres DB is required.\
-The profile **"prod"** contains configuration for local Postgres DB.
+The profile **"prod"** contains configuration for local Postgres DB.\
-Setting URL and credentials are in the file **application-prod.yml** To run application with preconfigured Postgres DB using IDE the **"prod"** profile must be explicitly set as environment variable spring.profiles.active=local
+Setting URL and credentials are in the file **application-prod.yml**\
+To run application with preconfigured Postgres DB using IDE the **"prod"** profile must be explicitly set as environment variable spring.profiles.active=local\
 Or run gradle with argument:

 ```bash